What is LeaderEthics-Wisconsin?

 Are there adequate available indicators to determine a "Green Light" and a "Red Flag"?

-What is the position of LeaderEthics-Wisconsin regarding elected officials who receive poor grades (D or F)?
+What is the position of LeaderEthics-Wisconsin regarding elected officials who demonstrate poor performance in ethical leadership?

 LeaderEthics-Wisconsin believes in promoting the integrity of the American democracy.
-Consequently, it believes poor performing elected officials, as determined by the members of LeaderEthics-Wisconsin, should not be supported by members for election or re-election.
-The grading results will be communicated to the voters prior to the election.
-Since LeaderEthics-Wisconsin is not a PAC, it will use the media and voluntary communication methods to inform prospective voters.
+Consequently, it believes poor performing elected officials should not be supported by members for election or re-election.
+However, since LeaderEthics-Wisconsin is not a PAC, it will not campaign for or against candidates for office.

 How will LeaderEthics-Wisconsin guard against partisan or political manipulation of the grading process?